SamOBrienOlinger/PP4/README.md

    - The [README template](https://github.com/Code-Institute-Solutions/readme-template) provided by Code Institute was very helpful as a model for developing this README file.

+   - [w3schools](https://www.w3schools.com/) provided valuable asistance with a range of areas such as images, displaying elements, and responsive design.

+  - [Stack Overflow](https://stackoverflow.com/) was a great resource with many helpful articles and posts which were useful for resolving issues with anchor tags, responsive design and minor bugs regarding font-sizing and text-alignment.

    - My mentor, Sandeep Aggarwal, as well as a number of Code Institute Tutors and students were very suportive via slack and the Student Support Chat.
 The following tutors and students helped guide me and to tease out a range of issues I faced developing the project:

       - DavidK_5P